aldosolari/aldosolari.github.io/O.md

 ## PUBLICATIONS

-Closed testing with Globaltest with applications on metabolomics data.\\
+Closed testing with Globaltest with applications on metabolomics data\\
 Xu, Solari, Goeman\\
 Manuscript

-Exploratory inference in genomics and neuroscience: localizing relevant effects with confidence.\\
+Exploratory inference in genomics and neuroscience: localizing relevant effects with confidence\\
 Solari, Goeman\\
 Manuscript